sreyasunil/eeg-thought-decoder/README.md

 # Future Enhancements

-* Real-time semantic thought decoding
+* Develop a real-time Brain-Computer Interface (BCI) system for live thought decoding
-* Advanced Transformer optimization
+* Improve model accuracy and semantic prediction performance
 * Emotion and intent recognition
-* Lightweight deployment models
+* Extend the system from Top-K word prediction to full sentence generation
-* BCI device integration
+* Train on larger EEG datasets with more subjects for better generalization
-* Enhanced attention-based architectures
+* Integrate Emotion-Aware Analysis (EAA) by combining emotional and semantic EEG features